Online Learning at CTD

 Synchronous online learning means students engage in online activities with instructors and peers live in real time.
 There are many benefits of this kind of learning.

-Because students are online together, there are unique opportunities to develop oral communication skills and more fully experience the personalities of their classmates.
-In many synchronous classes, class activities include partner or small group work that allow opportunities for team building and community building beyond the curriculum.
+When students are online together, there are unique opportunities to develop oral communication skills and more fully experience the personalities of their classmates.

 Online Leadership Intensive, Weekend at Home, Encounters at Home, and 2-Week Live Online, and 3-Week International Seminars courses are primarily taught synchronously.